vpp-dev/vpp-release-notes/README.md

 @page release_notes_2306 Release notes for VPP 23.06

-More than 235 commits since the previous release, including 115 fixes.
+More than 246 commits since the previous release, including 121 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Tue Apr 25 02:11:34 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Wed Apr 26 02:11:32 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER